louisraymond/louis_raymond_nyt_challenge/README.md

 ## Blue Harvest New York Times App
+To start this app, you can just open the index.html file Or you can check out the version deployed on netlify here: https://infallible-tesla-146517.netlify.com/

-to boot this project up in development mode run:
+Otherwise, to boot this project up in development mode run:

 ### `npm install`
 ### `npm start`